cygnusroot/gitlab.io/doc/integration/elasticsearch.md

 environment variable.

-You can also run the initial indexing synchronously - this is most useful if you have a small number of projects, or need finer-grained control over indexing than Sidekiq permits:
+You can also run the initial indexing synchronously - this is most useful if you have a small number of projects or need finer-grained control over indexing than Sidekiq permits:

 ```sh